alberto-lazari/masters-thesis/chapters/background.typ

 // TODO: expand
 ==== Binder Mechanism
-The Binder mechanism is Android’s core inter-process communication (IPC) system, used allow components running in different processes to communicate with each other.
+The Binder mechanism is Android's core inter-process communication (IPC) system, used allow components running in different processes to communicate with each other.
 Acting as a bridge between the application layer and system services, it provides a way for apps to request and access services and resources managed by the system.